Coronavirus: Ireland could return to Phase 2 of lockdown if cases rise, doctor warns

 “Testing and contact tracing is being conducted to identify people who may be potentially affected to help prevent any further spread.

-“With lockdown restrictions being eased, this type of occurrence is to be expected, which is why the Test, Trace and Protect programme is in place.”
+“With lockdown restrictions being eased, this type of occurrence is to be expected, which is why the Test, Trace and Protect programme is in place,” the statement said.

 Second wave

-Meanwhile, the Health Service Executive has warned that hospitals will not be able to cope if a second wave of the coronavirus falls during the winter flu season, as officials said the country had already entered a “precarious position”.
+The Health Service Executive has warned hospitals will not be able to cope if a second wave of the coronavirus falls during the winter flu season, as officials said the country had already entered a “precarious position”.

 Current models show if the spread of the virus continues as it has in recent weeks the number of new cases could rise to over 150 a day by August 10th, the National Public Health Emergency Team (Nphet) said on Thursday night.